A glossary of art vocabulary and definitions beginning with S.

 - Sans Serif

-- In typography, a typeface, such as Helvetica, that does not have a serif (crossline) decorating the main strokes of the characters.
+- In typography, a typeface, such as Arial and Helvetica, that does not have a serif (crossline) decorating the main strokes of the characters.
 Sans is French for “without” (see illustration).

 - An artist who creates sculptures.